Navpreet2289/ConfStruct/README.md

 ## Overview

-ConfStruct is a builder and parser between python objects and binary data in a specific scene.
+ConfStruct is a builder and parser between python dictionary and  "length-body" binary data.

 For example, when you send some configure values to a RTU device.You may not send all values in a time, so these configure values in bytes stream is not in a fixed position.The probably structure may be described as the following table: